Back in Octopus 2018.9, we introduced a raft of features that delivered core support for Kubernetes in Octopus.

 Octopus can model these development strategies, whether your team promotes individual microservices through environments independently, or sets of microservices are promoted together.

 For teams that promote their own individual microservices independently, individual Octopus deployment projects can be used.

 To promote a set of microservices with known versions and in a predictable order, a project can use the Deploy a release step.
 By treating the deployments of other projects as deployable resources, the Deploy a release step allows teams to capture the state of an environment at a given point in time, and deploy that state to the next environment.

 In the screenshot below you can see an example of an Octopus project that includes a sequence of Deploy a release steps.
 The order of these steps ensures that the microservices are deployed in a fixed order, and the set of Deploy a release steps represents a complete microservice ecosystem that is deployed as a single unit to new environments.

 Using Octopus to manage your Kubernetes deployments gives you the freedom to iterate quickly during development while promoting between environments in a predictable manner.

 Managing the cloud and migrating from on-premises

-Kubernetes is an excellent tool to have in your toolbox, but it is likely not the only tool you will choose to use.
+Kubernetes is an excellent tool to have in your toolbox, but it's unlikely to be the only tool you'll use.
 Is Kubernetes really the best choice for hosting static files, or is S3 or Azure Storage more suitable?
 Do you still have to work with your on-premises database?
-Is RDS a better option that a containerized database?
+Is RDS a better option than a containerized database?